Rlemus93/gopractice/README.md

-go run main.go to run service
+go run main.go to run

 Running on http://localhost:8000/